Rob Zastryzny: Milwaukee Brewers

 On December 12, 2023, Zastryzny signed a minor league contract with the Milwaukee Brewers.
 In 28 games for the Triple–A Nashville Sounds, he compiled a 3.18 ERA with 38 strikeouts and 2 saves across 28 1/3 innings pitched.
 On June 29, 2024, the Brewers selected Zastryzny's contract, adding him to their major league roster.
 In 9 games for Milwaukee, he compiled a 1.17 ERA with 5 strikeouts over 7 2/3 innings pitched.
 Zastryzny was placed on the injured list with left elbow tendinitis on July 26, and transferred to the 60–day injured list on September 12.

 New York Yankees

 On November 4, 2024, Zastryzny was claimed off waivers by the Chicago Cubs.
 He was designated for assignment by the Cubs on February 4, 2025.
 On February 11, Zastryzny cleared waivers and was sent outright to the minors.
 He subsequently rejected the assignment and elected free agency on February 13.

 On February 17, 2025, Zastryzny signed a minor league contract with the New York Yankees.
 In 13 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he recorded a 4.50 ERA with 12 strikeouts over 12 innings pitched.

 Milwaukee Brewers (second stint)

 On May 16, 2025, Zastryzny was traded to the Milwaukee Brewers in exchange for cash considerations; he subsequently had his contract selected and was added to Milwaukee's active roster.

+Zastryzny began the 2026 season on the injured list due to a left rhomboid strain, after having pitched for the Canada national baseball team in the 2026 World Baseball Classic.
+He was transferred to the 60-day injured list on April 14, 2026.
+Zastryzny was activated by Milwaukee on May 31.